 When we say that New York City has hotels to please every kind of visitor, we mean it—and that includes the four-legged variety.
 The five boroughs have a wide selection of properties that welcome dogs and cats, including many with added perks like luxury pet bedding, dog walkers and gourmet pet-food room service.
-Here are seven hotels to consider if you’re bringing your furry friend with you to NYC.
+Here are nine hotels to consider if you’re bringing your furry friend with you to NYC.

 Note: Every pet-friendly hotel has its own specific policies to ensure the comfort of all human, feline and canine guests, so please call ahead to make sure your pet is eligible to stay there.